This project is hosted at

 DB2 | db2jcc4.jar | com.ibm.db2.jcc.DB2Driver | jdbc:db2://server:port/database |

-*JTDS has been at version 1.3.1 for over ten years.
-It does work very well so I suppose there is no reason to change it at all.
-It doesn't handle instances very well though.
+th of June 2013.
+It does work very, very well so I suppose there is no reason to change it at all.

 Object Browser